 What Is Image-Guided Tumor Ablation?

 Image-guided tumor ablation is a procedure that destroys tumor cells with either extreme heat (radiofrequency and microwave ablation) or extreme cold (cryoablation).
 Our interventional radiologists deliver energy through the skin with one or more needles.
 They may use ultrasound or CT imaging to help guide the needle into the tumor.
-The procedure typically takes one to two hours.
+The procedure typically takes two hours.

-Image-guided tumor ablation is a minimally invasive, image-guided therapy used to treat tumors from liver cacer, kidney cancer, lung cancer, and bone cancer.
+Image-guided tumor ablation is a minimally invasive, image-guided therapy used to treat tumors from liver cancer, kidney cancer, lung cancer, and bone cancer.
 Image-guided ablation may also be used to reduce the size of a tumor so it can be more easily eliminated by conventional treatment such chemotherapy or radiation.
 Image-guided ablation may also provide relief when a tumor invades the chest wall and causes pain.

 How to Prepare for Image-Guided Tumor AblationWe usually perform image-guided tumor ablation procedures in the morning on an outpatient basis.
 Please plan to have a friend or family member drive you home after your procedure.

 - Pre-Admission Testing - We will schedule an appointment for you.
 During a pre-procedure clinic visit, we may test your blood to determine how well your kidneys function and whether your blood clots normally.

 - When to Arrive - Arrival time varies according to procedure.
 We will tell you what time to arrive when you make your appointment.

 - Eating - Please do not eat solid foods, candy or gum after 10:00 pm on the night before your procedure.
 We may need to reschedule your procedure if you do.